 UNHCR-DRC Investigation Specialist Roster

-From September 2014 the Danish Refugee Council (DRC) will establish and administer on behalf of the United Nations High Commissioner for Refugees (UNHCR) a UNHCR-DRC Investigation Specialist Roster (ISR).
-The roster will comprise persons with substantial and specialized investigative background and experience, available on short notice to carry out investigations into allegations of staff misconduct.
+The Danish Refugee Council (DRC) has established and is managing on behalf of the United Nations High Commissioner for Refugees (UNHCR) a UNHCR-DRC Investigation Specialist Roster (ISR).
+The roster comprises persons with substantial and specialized investigative background and experience, available on short notice to carry out investigations into allegations of staff misconduct.

 RESOURCE MANAGEMENT AND DEVELOPMENT